urbit/azimuth-js/docs/constitution.md

 <a name="module_ecliptic.configureKeys"></a>

 ### ecliptic.configureKeys ⇒ <code>Object</code>
-Configure a ship with Urbit public keys, incrementing the ship's continuity number if needed.
+Configure a point with Urbit public keys, incrementing the point's continuity number if needed.

 **Kind**: static property of [<code>ecliptic</code>](#module_ecliptic)